 We will not retain personal data in a form which allows people to be identified for longer than is necessary to use it for the reasons we asked for it.
 We employ organisational and technical security measures required by the UK GDPR in order to safeguard the rights and freedoms of individuals, as well as follow strict information transfer guidelines when we need to move data e.g. when a pupil leaves to attend another school.
-We hold regular reviews of the data we retain and destroy or archive it in line with guidance in the 'Information Management Toolkit for Schools' published by the Information Records Management Society.
+We hold regular reviews of the data we retain and destroy or archive it in line with guidance from our local authority and in the IRMS Schools Toolkit - Information and Records Management Society.